 Struggling to keep your personal productivity workflow with Jira?
-You don't have to worry about that with this amazing open-source tool that allows you to edit your Jira worklog.
+You don't have to worry about that with this wonderful open-source tool that allows you to edit your JIRA worklog.
 But first let us talk about Jira.

 Jira is a software package by Atlassian Corp. built for software development management.
 It helps project managers to plan, track, release, report, customize their workflow and manage third-party continuous integration and deployment tools.